sebdesign/cap-height/README.md

 See the demo on [CodePen](http://codepen.io/sebdesign/pen/EKmbGL?editors=0011).
 Open the CodePen console to see the output.

 Or run `dist/index.html` in your browser and open the developer tools.
 In the output of the console you should see a JSON object for each loaded font, with its properties.
-An additional `cap-height` property contains the **holy grail** of the web typography.
+An additional `--cap-height` CSS property contains the **holy grail** of the web typography.

 In the browser window a canvas will be displayed for each loaded font with the letter *H*.

 This example loads *Roboto Mono* through *Google Fonts*; but you can use any module available in the *Web Font Loader*, like *Typekit*, *Fondeck*, *Fonts.com* or your own web fonts.

 > Check all the available modules: https://github.com/typekit/webfontloader#modules

-A more complete demo will be available soon.
-For real.

 ## How it works